Updated: May 7

 7 TIPS FOR SETTING A BETTER BOUNDARY

 Use relaxation techniques so your thinking brain can be more online.
 This can be done through deep breaths, a quick walk, or one of my favorite psychosensory modalities, Havening.
 Here is a link to a guided Havening meditation to get you started.
-(BTW, I’m certified in Havening and am REALLY looking forward to teaching this skill in our upcoming Moving On Group.
+(BTW, I’m certified in Havening and teach this skill in the Moving On Group.
 It’s been my personal pandemic stress lifesaver).

 Give yourself a pep talk.
-If you’re feeling weary of expressing a need or limit, remind yourself of what Brene Brown teaches.
+When I'm feeling weary of saying no or expressing a need, I remind myself of what Brene Brown teaches.
 It’s better to choose a moment of discomfort in saying ‘no’ than it is to be resentful of the other person and yourself for saying ‘yes’ for the weeks and months to come.
 What are the words you need to hear to help you choose yourself?
 Tell yourself those words!

 Speak and think kindly about yourself.
 Putting yourself down when you’re communicating the need for another person to respect you sends a double message.